-Lukas Alexander studies the American presidency and rural politics.
+Lukas Alexander’s research centers on two key areas: the American presidency and rural politics.

 American Presidency: